 Select c:\PCemV12Win\floppy\tandy\MSDOS.IMG

-If your mouse gets captured by PCem, click the middle mouse button or tap Ctrl–End to return it.
+If your mouse gets captured by PCem, click the middle mouse button or tap Ctrl+END to return it.

-Now go to the File menu and select Ctrl+Alt+Del to reboot the emulation with MS DOS.
-Press Enter to skip the prompts for the current date and time.
-Now you should be in a MS-DOS prompt at the A drive.
-You can play around with some DOS commands.
+Enter to skip the prompts for the current date and time.
+Now you should be in a MS-DOS prompt at the A

 ver